High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system: Introduction

 We assume that the shells are ``transparent'', i.e., they interact only gravitationally so that they pass through during collision.
 Note that a candidate of transparent matter is dark matter, interacting only gravitationally.
-This simple assumption naturally induce multiple collisions in the confining geometry.
+This simple assumption naturally induces multiple collisions in the confining geometry.
 The treatment of transparent shells has been already formulated in Refs. \cite{Nunez+1993, NakaoIdaSugiura1999, IdaNakao1999, Barkov+2002JTEP}.
-This formalism was applied to a two-shell system describing the critical behavior of black hole formation in asymptotically flat \cite{CardosoRocha2016} and also in asymptotically anti de-Sitter spacetime \cite{BritoCardosoRocha2016}.
-An another application is charged two shells moving around a charged black hole, describing perpetual oscillating motions \cite{MazharimousaviHalilsoy2018}.
-Adopting the formalism, we numerically solve equations of motions of two dust shells in a bound system under generic initial conditions, thereby forcing to induce multiple collisions.
+This formalism was applied to a two-shell system describing the critical behavior of black hole formation in asymptotically flat \cite{CardosoRocha2016} and also in asymptotically anti-de Sitter spacetime \cite{BritoCardosoRocha2016}.
+Another application is charged two shells moving around a charged black hole, describing perpetual oscillating motions \cite{MazharimousaviHalilsoy2018}.
+Adopting the formalism, we numerically solve equations of motions of two dust shells in a bound system under generic initial conditions, thereby forcing induction of multiple collisions.
 We calculate the center of mass energy between the shell at each collision to evaluate how large the energy is.